Valkor95/app-travel-list/README.md

 # Pet project
-From training course of React by Jonas Schmedtmann
+From training course of React by Jonas Schmedtmann by Udemy